aurazelco/plotZcurve/README.md

   -f OUTPUT_FORMAT [OUTPUT_FORMAT ...]
-                        optional: list of formats (separated by space) - example: -f png pdf jpeg -o OUTPUT_PATH        optional: path to output directory - example: -o results -s SCRIPT_PATH        path to Zcurve_func.R, needed if the R script is not in the current working directory - example: -s scripts
+                        optional: list of formats (separated by space) - example: -f png pdf jpeg -o OUTPUT_PATH        optional: path to output directory - example: -o results -s SCRIPT_PATH        path to R scripts, needed if the R scripts are not in the current working directory - example: -s scripts/
   -gc                   optional: in case -gc is used, the script will save the GC content calculations to a file instead of printing to the console
   -out_gc OUTPUT_GC     optional: output file where the GC content will be written in the -gc flag is used (default 'GC_content_output.txt' in the working directory) - example: -out_gc gc_results.txt
+  -ws                   optional: in case -ws is used, the script will also generate a W/S plot only, corresponding to GC content; the plot(s) will be saved in the same format as the main Z-curve plot
 ```

 There may be a FutureWarning appearing for a pandas function, depending on the operating system.
 At time of release and with the version specified, this does not constitute a problem.
 Also, in MacOS there seems to be an extra error with one of the R files for the library, but again this does not constitute a problem and the software runs smoothly.

-The R function Zcurve_func.R is documented [here](Zcurve_func.R).
+The R functions [Zcurve_func.R](Zcurve_func.R) and [WS_func.R](WS_func.R) are present in this repo and can be read for more documentation.
+Please **store the R scripts in the same folder**, so that the -s flag can be valid for both.

 ### Examples of usage